infraflakes/temp/README.md

 ### Getting started

 > [!CAUTION]
-> You should modify the font config at ~/.config/srwm/srwmrc.lua
+> You should modify your bar config at ~/.config/srwm/srwmrc.lua
 > And keybindings at ~/.config/srwm/keybindings.lua before starting
 > The default tab bar uses nerd glyph to display control buttons, you may want to install it